awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-automation-multiple-accounts-and-regions.md

 1. Use the procedure in this topic to create a second IAM role called **AWS\-SystemsManager\-AutomationAdministrationRole**\.
 This role gives the user permission to run Automation workflows in multiple AWS accounts and OUs\.

-1. Choose the Automation document, Regions, and accounts or OUs where you want to run the Automation workflow\.
+1. Choose the Automation document \(playbook\), Regions, and accounts or OUs where you want to run the Automation workflow\.

 1. Run the Automation\.